Green and Sustainable systems in all environment

 A direct connection to the hull may require removing any spacing or other layer such as a sandwich foam or balsa core.

-If working with steel or aluminium, be sure not to connect over welds or seams in the material.
+If working with steel or aluminum, be sure not to connect over welds or seams in the material.

 The diagrams below show the general optimum areas for mounting transducers, since every vessel is different.